nock/nock/README.md

 Although you can certainly open the recorded JSON fixtures to manually verify requests recorded by nockBack - it's sometimes useful to put those expectations in your tests.

-The `context.query` function can be used to return all of the interceptors that were recored in a given fixture.
+The `context.query` property can be used to access all of the interceptors that were recored in a given fixture.

 By itself, this functions as a negative expectation - you can verify that certain calls do NOT happen in the fixture.
 Since `assertScopesFinished` can verify there are no _extra_ calls in a fixture - pairing the two methods allows you to verify the exact set of HTTP interactions recorded in the fixture.
 This is especially useful when re-recording for instance, a service that synchronizes via several HTTP calls to an external API.